machadi/PDL_1920_groupe-7/README.md

 [Install.md](https://github.com/manuc352/PDL_1920_groupe-7/blob/master/INSTALL.md) and
 [Design.md](https://github.com/manuc352/PDL_1920_groupe-7/blob/master/DESIGN.md)

-##Functionalities of  the application
+## Functionalities of  the application
 ##### the functionalities which were implemented by the first group to work on the project
 * extraction of csv files through tables from wikipedia pages whose urls are in the wikiurls.txt file of the inputdata directory
 * implementation of some tests to verify a good extraction

 #### Future functionalities
 * statistics on extracted files and tables not taken into account according to the selection criteria of the tables to be extracted
-* automatic testing of file extraction quality
+* automatic testing of file extraction quality , thise tests will show also the  weaknesses of the extractor.

-## Running the tests
-ConvertToCsvTest is in charge of testing the extractor. two methods:
-* convertFromHtml : test if the csv produced are corrects.
-* wikitextVsHtml : Verifies that all relevant tables have been extracted.

 ## Deployment
 run mvn package this Build the project to generate the artefac.